Arrival in Milngavie

 Drymen – Rowardennan

 After climbing uphill and downhill many times in the past few days, the path is much more comfortably today.
 The West Highland Way rises slowly from Inverarnan till you pass the small village of Crianlarich.
 From here you can see the peaks of Ben More and Stob Binnean while enjoying the views of Loch Lomond.
-You continue through solitary forests to Crianlarich, your stage destination for today.
+You continue through solitary forests to Tyndrum, your stage destination for today.

 Wonderful views await you today too.
 A slightly longer climb uphill awaits you directly after the small village of Bridge of Orchy.
-Afterwards you walk on old military roads and advance rapidly.
+Afterwards you walk on old military roads, and advance rapidly.
 The roads lead you past small woodlands to the hotel at Inveroran.
 It is extremely isolated in the middle of the Scottish Highlands.

 Departure or extension